SpectraL519/cpp-ap/docs/dev_notes.md

 ### Run the tests

-You can run tests from each test file manually with:
+You can run tests from each test file separately with:

 ```shell
 ./build/tests/<test-name>
 ```

-where `<test-name>` is the name of the test file without the extension.

-To run all tests at once run:
+To execute all tests at once run:

 ```shell
 ctest --test-dir build/tests/ # -V (to capture output from each test executable)